 An interface designed especially for editors.
 Smart templates for making changes on the fly during editing.
 And easy‑to‑use motion graphics tools for creating eye-catching titles, transitions, and effects.
 Motion is the perfect companion to Final Cut Pro.

-Instantly see words fly, swoop, or slide through the frame, using drag-and-drop behaviors and intuitive text animation tools.
+Easily create beautiful 2D and 3D titles that you can animate with drag-and-drop behaviors and intuitive text animation tools.
 Dynamic, real-time feedback makes it easy to experiment freely.

 Motion lets you set up a scroll in just a few steps — even for long lists of production credits.
 Just import a text file, or type the credits if you prefer.
 The Scroll behavior optimizes the speed based on whether you need progressive or interlaced outputs.
 To check the details of your text, jump to any location in the scroll by clicking the preview.

 Quickly animate text on or off the screen by choosing from more than 100 behaviors, including Type On and Blur Out.
 You can easily modify parameters to get the look you want.
 Or use text-on-a-path to set your text in motion on a trajectory that angles, bends, or twists.
 You can also create unique animations simply by moving letters where you want them.

 The Adjust Glyph tool offers an intuitive way to animate a text character in 3D.
 Just select the character and make adjustments right in the Canvas.
 Choose Move, Scale, Rotate, or Adjust Four Corner, which lets you skew or corner-pin the face, outline, glow, or shadow style of the character.